Clauric/Fishers-Iris-Dataset-Review/README.md

 With the exception of the sepal area vs petal ratio scatter plots, there are two distinct clusters evident in the scatter matrix plot.
 Additionally, the distribution graphs show more clearly bimodal distribution, when compared to the initial data set.
 In fact, all 3/4 of the distribution graphs clearly show two peaks, while the sepal area distribution shows a second hump to the right of the main peak.

 The box and whisker plots shows that the sepal area and petal ratio are quite concentrated, while the range of the petal area is quite large.
-When compared to the intial data set, there half as many outliers (4 vs 2) in the derived data set.
+When compared to the initial data set, there half as many outliers (4 vs 2) in the derived data set.

 Splitting the data into the separate iris species (as previous) produces the following statistics, and box and whisker plots: